fkarg/fkarg.github.io/drafts/getting-things-done.md

 did extensively.
 I was under the impression I 'knew' what GTD was before reading the book, turns out I was somewhat wrong about that.
-He gave a couple of examples on how **not** to organize your life, and I was surprised that compared to most of them, I was doing considerably well - with a whole lot of things I could still improve.
+He gave a couple of examples on how **not** to organize your life, and I was surprised that compared to most of them, I was doing considerably well - with a lot of things I could still improve.

 This is where it gets interesting though, since I have only then been made